Cancer type

 • Immunotherapy

 You may also meet with a nutrition expert, as treatment for esophageal cancer can make eating and drinking difficult.
+We strongly encourage you to get a second opinion from another trusted doctor so you feel confident moving forward.

 References